 What We Know: Iran's Missile Strike Against The U.S. In Iraq

-Details are still emerging about the Iran's ballistic missile attack on Iraqi bases housing American military forces, which set off rampant speculation about a potential U.S. response.
+Details are still emerging about Iran's ballistic missile attack on Iraqi bases housing American military forces, which set off rampant speculation about a potential U.S. response.
 But President Trump suggested Wednesday that any U.S. action would be economic, not military.

 "Iran appears to be standing down, which is a good thing for all parties concerned — and a very good thing for the world," Trump said.